Volunteer

 MEXICAN FIESTA

-DEVOTIONAL/SAFETY MEETING
+SAFETY MEETING

-Prior to commencing work, we will all meet together for a short devotional, safety instructions and work crew assignments.
+Prior to commencing work, we will all meet together for a short safety instructions and work crew assignments.